Canadian Paediatric Society: EPIC

 The CPS developed the Education Program for Immunization Competencies (EPIC), designed to educate health care providers on how to provide information about vaccinations to their patients.
 During the COVID-19 pandemic, information about COVID-19 vaccines was added to the curriculum.

 Funded by a $726,704 grant from the Public Health Agency of Canada's Immunization Partnership Fund, the CPS organized a workshop and online education module on vaccine hesitancy to increase uptake of COVID-19 vaccines.

+Awards presented

+In 2010 the society established the Anna Jarvis Paediatric Emergency Medicine Teaching Award, to honor an educator centered on the teaching of paediatric medicine.